CannerCMS/docs.canner.io/docs/schema-overview.md

 <string ui="textarea">
 ```

-Every UI component should pass a `keyName`, which matchs to the key name of your data source.
+Every UI component should pass a `keyName`, which matches the key name of your data source.

 For example, your data is like below